awslabs/aws-java-nio-spi-for-s3/README.md

 cause some S3 objects to be effectively invisible to this implementation.
 For example `s3://mybucket/foo/./baa` is an allowed S3 URI that is *not* equivalent to `s3://mybucket/foo/baa` even though this library will resolve the path `/foo/./baa` to `/foo/baa`.

+#### S3 "URI" and Java `URI` incompatibility

+The definition of an S3 URI doesn't completely conform to the W3C specification.
+For example an object in `mybucket` called `my%object` will result in an S3 URI called `s3://mybucket/my%object` even though the `%` symbol should be URL encoded.
+The Java NIO libraries depend on the use of Java `URI` objects which are `final` and which *do* follow the W3C specification and therefore must URL encode the URI.
+This results in a small incompatibility where the above URI cannot be represented by this library.
+Whenever possible avoiding the use of special characters in S3 filenames and paths is recommended.
+Otherwise cautious use of URL escapes will be needed.

 ## Building this library